Dating Culture

 It's easy to roll your eyes at Gen Z dating slang.
 Soft launching feels theatrical.
 Beige flagging sounds made up.
 Breadcrumbing is a verb that probably didn't need to exist.

 But underneath the jargon is a generation that has watched more versions of relationship confusion than any cohort before them — and has responded by naming every one.
 The terms are precise because the ambiguities are new.
 Situationship exists because unlabelled relationships became common enough to need a noun.
 Orbiting exists because social media made it possible to be gone and present at once.
+Money dysmorphia exists because the gap between what people earn and what they feel they earn became big enough to start cracking actual relationships — a distinctly 2020s problem that needed a word.
+Sober dating didn't need a word until the generation doing it drank substantially less than its predecessors did, and the resulting first dates started feeling structurally different from the drinking ones their parents had.

 What's underneath the dictionary hasn't changed.
 People still want to be seen clearly, to not waste time on things that don't exist, to know whether the enthusiasm pointed at them is meant.
 The words are just a more honest way to say I noticed what you did.
 I have a name for it.
 I'm not going to pretend it's nothing.